Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 On the other side of the world, Moonen et al. (2002) studied agriculturally-important data collected from 1878 to 1999 on the outskirts of Pisa, Italy.
 Meteorological parameters routinely measured over this period were daily maximum, minimum and mean air temperature plus daily rainfall amount; while agrometeorological parameters included date of first autumn frost, date of last spring frost, length of growing season, number of frost days, lengths of dry spells, potential evapotranspiration, reference evapotranspiration, soil moisture surplus, theoretical irrigation requirement, number of days with soil moisture surplus, and number of days with soil moisture deficit.

 With respect to temperature, they report that "extremely cold temperature events have decreased and extremely warm temperature events have remained unchanged."
-They suggest that both of these observations may be attributed to the increase in cloud cover that would be expected to occur in a warming world, since more clouds would reduce midday heating and thereby offset much - if not all - of the impetus for global warming during the hottest part of the day.
+They suggest that both of these observations may be attributed to the increase in cloud cover that would be expected to occur in a warming world, since more clouds would reduce midday heating and thereby offset much -- if not all -- of the impetus for global warming during the hottest part of the day.
 At night, on the other hand, the increased cloud cover would enhance the atmosphere's greenhouse effect, thereby adding to the long-term warming trend.
 Consequently, Moonen et al. say that "no negative effects can be expected on crop production from this point of view."
-In fact, they find a real "silver lining" in the latter of these cloud feedback phenomena, reporting that "the number of frost days per year has decreased significantly resulting in a decrease in risk of crop damage."
+In fact, they found a real "silver lining" in the latter of these cloud feedback phenomena, reporting that "the number of frost days per year has decreased significantly resulting in a decrease in risk of crop damage."
 Hence, they say the time of planting spring crops could be safely advanced by many days, noting that the length of the growing season increased by fully 47 days over the period of their study.

 With respect to rainfall, Moonen et al. found a somewhat analogous situation.
 On an annual basis, extremely high rainfall events did not appear to have changed; but there was an increase in very low rainfall events.
 The one exception to this rule on a seasonal basis was a decrease in high rainfall events in the spring, which might be expected to increase drought risk at that time of year.
 However, when the maximum length of dry spells was assessed on a seasonal basis, the only significant change observed was a lengthening of this parameter in the autumn.
-But autumn is the wettest season of the year in Pisa.
+But autumn is the wettest season of the year in Pisa, Italy.
 Hence, the authors concluded that "no increased drought risk is to be expected."

 The bottom line with respect to water in agriculture, however, is the balance that exists between what is received via rainfall and what is lost via evapotranspiration, as this difference is what determines the soil moisture balance.
 Hence, even though there was a downward trend in yearly rainfall at Pisa over the past 122 years (due to the decrease of high rainfall events in the spring), there was a nearly offsetting downward trend in evapotranspiration (possibly induced by enhanced daytime cloud cover), such that there were "no significant changes in soil water surplus or deficit on an annual basis."
 In the autumn, however, the scientists noted a significant decrease in the number of surplus soil moisture days; but because autumn is the wettest season of the year, the scientists say "this indicates a reduced flooding risk in autumn, which could have positive effects on workability of the soil and imply a reduction of erosion."